scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Survey of Applications
 ======================

-We consider some examples from various literatures which apply polynomial constraint solving, two of which are tutorialized for phcpy.
+We consider some examples from various literatures which apply polynomial constraint solving.
+The first two examples use phcpy in particular as a research tool.
+The remaining three are broader examples representing current uses of numerical algebraic geometry in other STEM fields.

-[DRAFT NOTE: None of these run on the public phcpy deployment, except possibly Apollonius circles.
-However, they do all seem to use the Python bindings.]

 Motion Planning & Mechanism Design
 ----------------------------------